LZStealth/Google-Sheets-Rate-Assistant/readme.md

 ## Rate limiting

 The app enforces a maximum of `rateLimitPerMinute` requests per minute to avoid exceeding API limits.
+There is a 5% buffer applied to any limitation to cater for any network fluctuations.
+A rate limit of 50 will only call 47.5 times (rounded down to 47).

 ## Output